SMART-Lab/smartdispatch/README.md

 ###Using a pool of workers
 `smart_dispatch.py -q qtest@mp2 -p 2 launch python my_script.py "1 2" 80 "tanh sigmoid" 0.1`

-This will behave exactly the same way as the basic example above but the number of commands launched on the supercomputer will be 2 instead of 4 and each job will be in charge of running 2 commands each.
+This will behave exactly the same way as the basic example above but the number of jobs launched on the supercomputer will be 2 instead of 4 and each job will be in charge of running 2 commands each.

 ###Resuming a job (if launched using pool of workers)